dilanx/craco/packages/craco/README.md

 config-based project.

 ### Direct (object literal) Versus Functional Config Definitions
+The [sample CRACO config file]((#sample-craco-configuration-file)) is meant to show possibilities for configuring your CRA-based project.
+Each section contains a primary configuration area, `loaderOptions` or `configure`.
+These config areas are where you will make most of your detailed changes.

-You, (or perhaps your IDE) may have noticed that the sections have duplicate keys, i.e. loaderOptions is listed twice.
+You, (or perhaps your IDE) may have noticed that the sections have duplicate keys, i.e. loaderOptions is listed twice in the sample config file.

 The reason for this is to allow you to choose between object literal or functionally defined configuration choices.
 There are a few reasons for this: